Meet the Team

 Dr. Laura Grahamslaw: BSc, DAppEdPsy, CPsychol, AFBPsS

 Due to her longstanding involvement with and passion for the ELSA Project, Laura is a member of the ELSA Network Steering Group.
-The role of the steering group is to provide accountability; support good practice in training and supervision; and help to ensure the continued development and sustainability of the ELSA model.
+The role of the steering group is to manage the ELSA Network; provide accountability; support good practice in training and supervision; and help to ensure the continued development and sustainability of the ELSA model.

 Prior to founding Psychology First, Laura was an Academic and Professional Tutor on both the Doctorate in Educational and Child Psychology at University College London (UCL) and the Doctorate in Professional Educational, Child and Adolescent Psychology at the Institute of Education (IOE).
 She is passionate about the supervision of Educational Psychologists, is highly experienced in this area and has completed further training in psychological supervision at the Tavistock and Portman NHS Foundation Trust.

-Laura has additional training in a range of psychological models and interventions including: Narrative Therapy Levels 1 and 2; Theraplay; Dynamic Assessment; Motivational Interviewing; Mindfulness; supporting pupils who self-harm; Optima Reading Programme and the Principles of Instructional Psychology; Personal Construct Psychology; Sycol Solution Oriented Schools; Video Interaction Guidance (VIG); Circle of Adults and PATH; Emotion Coaching and Paediatric Sleep Disorders OCN Level 6.
+Laura has additional training in a range of psychological models and interventions including: Narrative Therapy Levels 1 and 2; Theraplay; Dynamic Assessment; Motivational Interviewing; Mindfulness; supporting pupils who self-harm; Optima Reading Programme and the Principles of Instructional Psychology; Personal Construct Psychology; Sycol Solution Oriented Schools; Video Interaction Guidance (VIG); Circle of Adults and PATH; Emotion Coaching; Supporting Trans and Non-Binary Young People; and Suicide Bereavement, Prevention and PostVention.
+She is a trained Sleep Consultant and has completed the Paediatric Sleep Disorders OCN Level 6 qualification.
+Laura is also a qualified Mental Health First Aider.

 Laura’s other research interests include: the use of video feedback to parents and children following dynamic assessment; Trainee Educational Psychologist’s (TEPs) experiences of supervision; and ELSA’s self-efficacy beliefs and factors that enable these to be maintained over time.